apache/maven-scm/src/site/markdown/guide/new_provider.md

 }
 ```

-Before you add more information to this class, you can look at the `ScmProviderRepository` sub-classes, if they are already implemented.
+Before you add more information to this class, you can look at the `ScmProviderRepository` subclasses, if they are already implemented.

 ## Create the Provider class